jcponce/complex/function-plotter/README.md

 ## Complex Function Plotter
 #### [Live Demo](http://jcponce.github.io/complex/function-plotter/)

 A WebGL-based complex expression parser and plotter.

 This project was forked from the amazing work of [Brandon Pelfrey](https://github.com/brandonpelfrey/complex-function-plot).
+In this version I added a few extra complex functions and use textures that I designed.

 ## What is this?